 LAGOS STATE OFFICE

-APINs capable team in the Lagos office has worked assiduously to reduce the impact of HIV/AIDS in Lagos, by scaling HIV prevention and early detection services such as conducting community outreaches in times past, and offering prevention services to key populations and other at risk groups.
-We have realised that by focusing on key populations and other at risks population, we have the capacity to prevent new HIV infections and ensure there is reduction in transmission risk of the virus.
+APIN as a development Partner in Lagos has supported the state since year 2000 in reducing the scourge of HIV/AIDS.
+APIN has capable team in the Lagos office who have worked assiduously in scaling up HIV prevention and early detection services such as conducting community outreaches, and offering prevention services to key populations and other at risk groups in times past.
+We realized that by focusing on key populations and other at risks population, provided a stronger drive to prevent new HIV infections and ensure reduction in transmission risk of the virus.

 The Lagos team has capable technical team with expertise in different thematic areas who provide programmatic support to healthcare workers that offer clinical services to PLHIVs accessing care and treatment at APIN supported ART clinics across the state.